Roman Catholic Diocese of Fort Worth: 2000 to present

 In May 2005, Pope Benedict XVI appointed Monsignor Kevin Vann of the Diocese of Springfield in Illinois as coadjutor bishop in Fort Worth to assist Delaney.
 However, one day before Vann's consecration, Delaney died in his sleep.
 The next day, July 13, Vann was consecrated as bishop of the diocese instead of coadjutor bishop.
 Seven years later Vann was appointed bishop of the Diocese of Orange in 2012.

-As of 2023, the bishop of the Diocese of Fort Worth is Michael Fors Olson, named by Pope Francis in 2013.
+As of 2026, the bishop of the diocese is Michael Fors Olson, named by Pope Francis in 2013.

-In June 2018, Olson ordered Reverend Richard Kirkham to resign his post as pastor of St. Martin De Porres Catholic Church in Prosper.
-The diocese said that Kirkham did not follow proper procedures in reporting sexual misconduct.
-During a private conversation at a bar in 2017 with a priest from the Diocese of Dallas, Kirkham alleged the priest told him he was having a sexual relationship with a married woman.
-After the meeting, Kirkham wrote the priest a letter saying that he needed to end the affair.
-The letter described the alleged affair in graphic sexual detail.
-The priest then took Kirkham's letter to his bishop, who investigated the allegation.
-The investigation found no evidence of an improper relationship.
-The Diocese of Fort Worth announced the action against Kirkham because he failed to report his allegations directly to diocese authorities.
-Kirkham sued the diocese then dropped the suit in 2020.

 In June 2021, six seminarians were ordained as priests by Olson at the Vietnamese Martyrs Church in Arlington.
 This was the largest ordination class of priests in diocesan history.

+A study from the Center for Applied Research in the Apostolate (CARA) at Georgetown University showed that the diocese grew by 878,000 Catholics during the period from 2000 – 2020, making it the third fastest growing Catholic diocese in the U.S.

+The diocese has added new parishes to accommodate the growing Catholic population.
+On Sept.
+4, 2022, the opening Mass was celebrated at St. Teresa of Calcutta Catholic Church in Roanoke, making it the 92^{nd} parish in the diocese.

 In April 2022, Olson requested the resignation of Christopher Plumlee, CEO of Catholic Charities Fort Worth (CCFW).
 The agency had planned to host a Women's Empow[her]ment Summit in Hurst in late April.
-Olson was upset that no male speakers were invited to the event and that the diocese did not get a chance to vet the invited speakers.
-In a previous meeting, Olson had asked Plumless to postpone the summit because it was not aligned with “the authentic teaching of the Catholic Church,”.
-Plumlee refused Olson's request for a month, then finally canceled the summit.
+Olson criticized that speakers had not been cleared with diocesan officials.
+Plumlee originally refused Olson's request, but canceled the summit one month later.
 Plumlee resigned from CCFW.

-In December 2024, the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life in Rome suppressed the Carmelite Monastery of the Most Holy Trinity in Arlington.
-This was the culmination of a two-battle, both in ecclesiastical and civil court, between Olson and the Carmelite religious sisters.
-It started in April 2023 when Olson entered the monastery and accused its prioress, Reverend Mother Teresa Agnes Gerlach, of having sex with a priest.
-Olson then confiscated Gerlach's electronic devices.
-Gerlach then sued Olson, claiming that he overstepped his authority and wanted to take the Carmelite Monastery.
+In December 2024, the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life in Rome suppressed the Carmelite Monastery of the Most Holy Trinity in Arlington after an extended battle, both in ecclesiastical and civil court, between Olson and the Carmelite religious sisters.

+The Vatican approved a new Discalced Carmelite monastery in the diocese: the Carmel of Jesus Crucified, located near Muenster, Texas.
+Bishop Michael Olson celebrated its founding Mass and Rite of Enclosure on Dec.
+8, 2025.

+Our Mother of Mercy Catholic Church, the only historically Black Catholic parish in the diocese, marked its 95-year anniversary in 2025.

+In 2026, Heather Reynolds returned to Catholic Charities Fort Worth to serve as its president/CEO, after overseeing the nonprofit from 2005 to 2018.